 A striking example of model dynamical interpolation skill is provided by a current that enters the southern boundary of the region near 60°E and ultimately wraps around eddy 12.
-It is marked by a ribbon of blue (lower chlorophyll) in the ocean color and flows northward along ~60°E, then westward north of 18°N and then northward along ~58.5°E until it wraps around eddy 12, which is $1/2^{\circ}$ in diameter.
+It is marked by a ribbon of blue (lower chlorophyll) in the ocean color and flows northward along ~60°E, then westward north of 18°N and then northward along ~58.5°E until it wraps around eddy 12, which is $1/2^\circ$ in diameter.
 This current is seen in all of the data-assimilative models.
 Eddy 12 and adjacent eddy 13 are depicted in all the data-assimilative models except for eddy 13 in 1/8° NCOM.
 The non-assimilative 1/32° NLOMn depicts neither the current nor the eddies.
-During the week leading up to 6 October 2002, the entire system is unobserved by the altimetry except for the southernmost portion of the current.
-The system is quite well observed during 16-22 September, when it is significantly different.
-During 16 September through 6 October eddies 12 and 13 are never more than peripherally observed and eddy 13 does not even exist on 22 and 29 September.
-A GFO track does appear to play an important role in narrowing the westward bulge of eddy 2 from 22 to 29 September, which assists in the detachment of eddy 13.
-However, model dynamics are required to move eddy 13 northward and partially merge it with an existing anticyclonic eddy north of eddy 12.
-This process gave an 11-km eddy center location error for eddy 13 in the 1/32° NLOM system.
+During the week leading up to October 6, 2002, the entire system is unobserved by the altimetry except for the southernmost portion of the current.
+The system is quite well observed during September 16-22, when it is significantly different.
+From September 16 to October 6, eddies 12 and 13 are never more than peripherally observed, and eddy 13 does not even exist